How long does roof last

 Roofing

-The answer to 'how long does roof last' is that a typical roof can last anywhere from 15 to 50 years, depending on the roofing material used.
-Asphalt shingle roofs generally last 15-30 years, while metal, slate, and tile roofs can last 40-50 years with proper maintenance.
+The answer to 'how long does roof last' is that the average roof lifespan is 20-30 years, depending on the roofing material and proper installation and maintenance.
+Asphalt shingles typically last 15-30 years, while metal roofs can last 40-70 years with good care.
+Proper ventilation, regular inspections, and addressing any issues quickly can help extend the life of your roof.

 Step-by-Step Guide